ypinhsuan/tp/docs/DeveloperGuide.md

 It contains the `Attendance`s of all `Student`s who have attended the particular lesson.
 These information are stored as a `Map` with `Student` `UUID` as keys.
 `AttendanceRecordList` refers to the list of all `AttendanceRecord` instances.
-The size of this list is fixed and is determined by the `NumberOfOccurences` in `Lesson`.
+The size of this list is fixed and is determined by the `NumberOfOccurences` in the `Lesson`.

 <div markdown="span" class="alert alert-primary">:information_source:
 **Note:** All classes in the `Attendance` package are designed to be immutable.